lhermann/lukashermann.dev/src/pages/work/rundown-studio.md

 active: true
 ---

-The most flexible rundown tool to quickly build a show and accurately run it with the least mental effort.
+The rundown tool for the people running the show.
+Build a show fast, run it with the least possible cognitive load when things start moving.
+Built with and for the event production crews who already use Stagetimer.